sundials-codes/sundials-manyvector-demo/README.md

 `SUNLinearSolver` implementation that solves each MPI rank-local linear system independently.
 The portion of the Jacobian matrix on each rank is itself block-diagonal.
-We further leverage this structure by solving each rank-local linear system using either the sparse KLU, batched sparse NVIDIA (GPU-enabled), or batched dense MAGMA (GPU-enabled) SUNDIALS `SUNLinearSolver` implementations.
+We further leverage this structure by solving each rank-local linear system using either the sparse KLU (CPU-only) or batched dense MAGMA (GPU-enabled) SUNDIALS `SUNLinearSolver` implementations.

 The multirate approach (2) can leverage the structure of $f_2$ at a higher level.
 Since the MRI method applied to this problem evolves "fast" sub-problems